Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

     and the LOGON parameter is ignored.
 - When Transfer CFT
-    is the requester and LOGON is set to NO, the SSERV parameter is applied even if there is no pre-connection message for TCP/IP.
+    is the requester and LOGON is set to NO, the SSERV parameter is applied even if there is no pre- connection message for TCP/IP.
 The mode is different if SSERV=GSIT, as explained in the previous paragraph.

 In requester mode and
 in PeSIT E, the LOGON=NO option (in the CFTPROT command) may be specified.
 In this case, the preconnection message is not sent.
-The use of the SSERV parameter is not relevant since the string designating the protocol used is always PESIT (5 left-justified characters followed by 3 blanks).
+The use of the SSERV parameter is not relevant since the string designating the protocol used is always PESIT (5 left- justified characters followed by 3 blanks).

 In server mode and in PeSIT E, Transfer
-CFT automatically adapts itself to the partner’s decision to execute a pre-connection phase or not.
-Any pre-connection message received is not, however, used and is always acknowledged positively.
+CFT automatically adapts itself to the partner’s decision to execute a pre- connection phase or not.
+Any pre- connection message received is not, however, used and is always acknowledged positively.
 Indeed, the PeSIT connection acceptance or refusal is processed on receipt of the CONNECT FPDU which has to follow and which contains in particular the requester’s